shovradas/atlas-evalutil/README.md

 ```
 ![time_usage|320x271](./docs/screen-shots/time_usage.png)

-You can optionally save the output into output directory using `--save` options.
+You can optionally save the output into output directory using `--export` options.
 ```bash
 atlas-evalutil chart --time-usage --export
 ```